Rheumatoid arthritis (RA) can cause a variety of symptoms that can make it difficult to go about your daily activities. These symptoms can include:

 The authors also found that ultrasound therapy was a safe procedure.
 It poses no risk of serious complications or side effects.

 Monitoring disease progression

 Ultrasound imaging can detect inflammation in your joints, even if you don’t have noticeable symptoms.
-This can help your doctor form an accurate picture of your condition.
-This can help them provide better treatment.
+This can help your doctor form an accurate picture of your condition and provide more effective and targeted treatment.

 Several ultrasound therapy devices are available for home use.
-If you’re interested in at-home ultrasound therapy, look for an FDA-approved unit from a company accredited by the Accreditation Commission for Health Care (ACHC).
+If you’re interested in at-home ultrasound therapy, look for an FDA-approved unit from a company accredited by the Accreditation Commission for Health Care.

 Ultrasound therapy devices vary in power output, frequency, and other features.
 Ask your therapist for advice on which device would be best for you.